mathaou/termdbms/README.md

-# termdbms: A TUI for viewing and editing databases, written in Go
+# termdbms: A TUI for viewing and editing databases, written in pure Go

 ###### Database Support
     SQLite